Hillsboro, North Dakota: Recreation

 The city of Hillsboro operates a large park on the north side of town.
 Woodland City Park sits on the banks of the Goose River.
 It offers a public swimming pool and scenic views of a dam on the river.
 For many years, there was also a group of deer living in a penned in area of the park, though they no longer reside there.
 The Goose River Golf Club sits directly north of town.
-Hillsboro also has railroad park along side its Main Street to the East, containing a historic railroad caboose and a statute of the local high school mascot, the burro.
+Hillsboro also has railroad park alongside its Main Street to the East, containing a historic railroad caboose and a statute of the local high school mascot, the burro.
 Railroad Park has become an area of focused improvement by the City Commission, with projects planned to revitalize this green space.

 Media

 The local paper is the weekly Hillsboro Banner.
 The Banner has been published continuously since 1879, making it the oldest weekly newspaper in the state of North Dakota.
 Hillsboro has no radio stations of its own.
 Nearby stations include KMAV 105.5 FM and KMSR 1520 AM in nearby Mayville and KRJB 106.5 FM in Ada, Minnesota.
 Residents have access to radio stations and network affiliates from both Grand Forks and Fargo–Moorhead.